Other IET Awards

 The IET Achievement Medals:

-- Up to six Achievement Medals are awarded for excellence in any area of engineering, technology or applied science.
+- Up to five Achievement Medals are awarded for excellence in any area of engineering, technology or applied science.

 How to nominate

 Nominations can be made by clicking onto the online nomination form on the right hand side.
-As part of the nomination process you will be requested to include a brief 'curriculum vitae' (CV) of the person you are nominating.
-We welcome nominations for women and men from around the world.
 You do not need to be a Member of the IET to make a nomination or be nominated.

 Please note only one nomination is required per candidate and self-nominations will not be accepted.